Lohr am Main: Location

 The municipal territory extends on both banks of the Main about halfway between Würzburg and Aschaffenburg in Lower Franconia.
 The town of Lohr lies on the eastern slope of the Spessart at a bend in the river Main, which swings towards the south here, forming the beginning of the Mainviereck ("Main Square" – the southern part of the Spessart).
 In Lohr, the river Lohr empties into the Main.
 Perhaps for its geographical location or the fact that two major valleys lead into the interior of the range, the town is known as the "Gateway to the Spessart" (Tor zum Spessart).

 The Main river valley is steep with an elevation change from 160 m above sea level at Gemünden dropping to 100 m above sea level at Hanau.
 The river Main in its natural state is a fast-moving stream unsuitable for shipping.
 In the 19th century the river was tamed and a system of dams and locks is now part of the Rhine-Main-Danube Canal connecting the North Sea with the Black Sea.

 Geology

 The bedrock, with a depth of about 400 m, is made up mainly of sedimentary minerals.
 In the Spessart is found a great deal of bunter.
 This geological plain with a slight slope to the southeast is the product of a large continental sea that drained owing to a tectonic shift.
-In the east the range is abutted by the Fränkische Platte (a flat, mostly agricultural region), whose geology is mainly Muschelkalk-based.
+In the east, the range is abutted by the Fränkische Platte (a flat, mostly agricultural region), whose geology is mainly Muschelkalk-based.

-The sandstone bedrock with strata of loess and clay in conjunction with an extensive forest provide for excellent water quality of the springs and ground water of the region.
+The sandstone bedrock with strata of loess and clay in conjunction with an extensive forest provide for excellent water quality of the springs and groundwater of the region.
 The people of Lohr thus enjoy high-quality drinking water.
-Currently large amounts of this water are pumped to areas as far away as Würzburg.
+Currently, large amounts of this water are pumped to areas as far away as Würzburg.